sequenceiq/docker-cb-shell/README.md

 ## Keep passwords secret

 Its not a good practice to type your password in a command line.
-Instead:
+Instead of passing the plain text password as:
 ```
  -e SEQUENCEIQ_PASSWORD=secret123
 ```

-You would set t in your `.profile` or `.bash_profile`
+You can set it in your `.profile` or `.bash_profile`
 ```
 export SEQUENCEIQ_PASSWORD=secret123
 ```

-At docker start you will pass it as:
+At Docker start you will pass it as:
 ```
    -e SEQUENCEIQ_PASSWORD=$SEQUENCEIQ_PASSWORD
 ```

-## Custom cloudbreak server
+## Custom Cloudbreak server

-By default, if you don’t specify the default url’s will be used:
+By default, if you don’t specify, the default url’s will be use/connect to:

 - `CLOUDBREAK_ADDRESS` https://cloudbreak-api.sequenceiq.com/
 - `IDENTITY_ADDRESS` https://identity.sequenceiq.com

-If you want to connect to your own cloudbreak deployment:
+If you want to connect to your own Cloudbreak deployment:

 ```
 docker run -it \